OakAlice/SelfOrganisingMapWorkflow/README.md

 # DataLeakage
 Testing the effects of data leakage on model overfitting and accuracy using the kohonen Self-Organising Map.

 I've observed that there isn't a consistent method for data pre-processing in machine learning related to accelerometry behavior recognition.
 My goal is to understand the influence of various preprocessing techniques on overall model performance.
-This script is designed to load in a labelled animal movement dataset and then run experiements with different hyperparameters.
+This script is designed to load in a labelled animal movement dataset and then run experiments with different model parameters.
 I used the Self-Organizing Map (SOM) because I am familiar with it from previous research.
 Expansion of this project will include multiple models.

 Example data used was dog movement data from [Vehkoaja et al., 2020](https://www.sciencedirect.com/science/article/pii/S2352340922000348).
 SOM code adapted from the github of [Christofer Clemente](https://github.com/cclemente/Animal_accelerometry/tree/main).

+## Variables
+This script can be used to produce a SOM from any raw accelerometry data.
+You can adjust the degrees of freedom, sampling rate, window length, window overlap, calculated (time-domain) features, selected behaviours, the validation split, and number of data presentation epochs, from a single script.
+Future work will develop this into a user-friendly R-shiny.

 ## Workflow
 Download the scripts to the local computer, download the data to the same folder.